Tag Archives: rfid

 7. Anti-theft Signature Quilted Expansion Cross Body Bag

 A locking zippered roomy main compartment allows you to take more than just the basics with you.
 It features 5 RFID blocking card slots, a RFID Passport pocket, a large zippered wall pocket plus a slash pocket that is ideal for glasses, a smartphone or other frequently needed items.
 It can even fit an iPad.
 The long, cut-resistant, adjustable strap lets you carry the bag as a crossbody for hands-free convenience, or traditionally over your shoulder.
 The swivel clasp allows the strap to move freely and it can also be attached to a stationary object to prevent a grab-n-go.
-With 2 front-locking zippered pockets, a deep rear zippered pocket and a tethered key clip that allows you to easily locate your keys you will be well organized.
+With 2 front-locking zippered pockets, a deep rear zippered pocket and a tethered key clip that allows you to easily locate your keys, you will be well organized.
 Made from durable water & stain resistant nylon and accented in gorgeous antique brass finished hardware.

 Best selling top trending anti-theft Boho square Crossbody bag for travel